Vaughan Mills: Sister malls in Canada

-Ivanhoé Cambridge stated in 2011 that their strategic plan was to have four sister malls in Canada, with Vaughan Mills as the first, and additional locations to be located near Calgary, Vancouver and Montreal.
+Ivanhoé Cambridge had plans to develop similar Landmark Mills malls in Canada.
+They stated that the August 2006 exit of the Mills Corporation would not affect this.

+The developer had plans for four Mills shopping centres in Canada, which would be in Toronto (Vaughan Mills), Calgary, Vancouver, and Montreal.
+As of October 2016, only three of them have been developed.

+CrossIron Mills

 CrossIron Mills, located outside of Calgary, Alberta, opened on August 19, 2009.
 It has a number of the same retailers as the Vaughan Mills Mall, including Bass Pro Shops.
 The CrossIron Mills location opened in the spring of 2009, several months ahead of the main mall.
 The construction, leasing, and opening of the mall has paralleled Vaughan Mills to a degree, as it, too, has occurred during an economic recession.

+Tsawwassen Mills

 Tsawwassen Mills, located in Delta, British Columbia, at Highway 17 and 52nd Street on Tsawwassen First Nation Lands south of Vancouver.
-Construction began in January 2014 and the mall opened on October 5, 2016.
+Construction began in January 2014, and the mall opened on October 5, 2016.
 Tsawwassen Mills is designed in a similar format to its sister malls and includes approximately 111500 m2 of retail.
-Plans call for 16 anchor retailers, including the first Bass Pro Shops Outdoor World location in British Columbia announced as the first anchor tenant.
+Plans called for 16 anchor retailers, including the first Bass Pro Shops Outdoor World location in British Columbia announced as the first anchor tenant.
+Unlike Vaughan and CrossIron Mills, this shopping centre was sold to the Chinese-based firm Central Walk in May 2022.

-Ivanhoé Cambridge had originally planned to build what would have been called Laval Mills in Laval, Quebec near Montreal, at the intersection of Quebec Autoroute 440 and Quebec Autoroute 25.
-However, after three years of planning and analysis, these plans were abandoned in May 2011 citing that their criteria of feasibility and profitability were not met, partly because environmental issues as construction would have disrupted a number of wetlands on or directly connection to the project.
-At the time the project was cancelled Ivanhoé Cambridge stated they would continue plans for a Mills mall to be built in the Montreal region.